cloudfoundry/diego-release/README.md

 - [Required Dependency Versions](docs/required-dependency-versions.md) details the minimum versions of the BOSH director, stemcell, and dependency releases required to deploy Diego correctly.
 - [Deployment Constraints](docs/deployment-constraints.md) describes the dependencies that must be deployed before deploying the Diego cluster and restrictions on Diego instance update order and rates to ensure correct cluster operation.
 - [Deprecations](docs/deprecations.md) lists deprecated BOSH job properties, component metrics, and endpoints and fields for Diego component APIs.

-### <a name="deploying-diego-backed-cloud-foundry"></a>Deploying Diego-Backed Cloud Foundry

-- Diego is typically deployed alongside a Cloud Foundry deployment to serve as its new container runtime.
-See "[Deploying Diego Alongside an Existing CF Deployment](docs/deploy-alongside-existing-cf.md)" for general instructions and guidelines to deploy Diego this way.
-- [Diego Manifest Generation](docs/manifest-generation.md) describes the manifest-generation scripts in this repository.
-- [Release Compatibility](docs/release-compatibility.md) illustrates how to select versions of CF and other BOSH releases to deploy alongside Diego.
-- [Managing the Migration](https://github.com/cloudfoundry/diego-design-notes/blob/master/migrating-to-diego.md#managing-the-migration) describes how operators can manage a transition from the DEAs to Diego.

 ### <a name="security-configuration"></a>Security Configuration